Lance Pruitt: Politics

 In his first term, Pruitt was the youngest member of the House.
 He was also the first person under age 30 to serve in the Alaska Legislature since Mary Kapsner reached her 30th birthday while in office in 2003.
 In 2014 he was named an Aspen Institute Rodel Fellow.
 As House Minority Leader, Pruitt spearheaded the removal of David Eastman from his committee positions due to Republican infighting.

 Pruitt ran for reelection in 2020 and lost to Democratic challenger Liz Snyder by 13 votes.
 The Alaska Supreme Court struck down his challenges to the result.

 In 2021, the Alaska Public Offices Commission levied a $20,000 fine against Pruitt for campaign finance violations committed from 2016 to 2020.

 Personal life

 Pruitt is married to Mary Ann and has two children and currently resides in East Anchorage.
-He is a member of the National Rifle Association, which also endorsed his run for the house.
+He is a member of the National Rifle Association of America, which also endorsed his run for the house.
 Alongside his activities Pruitt has also been a soccer coach, and helped for both the Alaska Airmen's Association and the Resource Development Council.